Githubmhagalaxy/covivdaid/README.md

 In the application user also has the ability to save the current statistic or chosen food camp or hospital to access this data later.

+For finding nearby FoodCamps by user location this application will require access to user's device location

 ## Mock-Up